Powerlearnproject/se-day1-assignment-Jayking40/README.md

-Part 2: Introduction to AI and Prompt Engineering
+Part 2: Introduction to AI and Prompt Engineering!!!
 What is Prompt Engineering?

 Prompt engineering is the process of designing and refining the input prompts given to AI models, such as ChatGPT, to generate accurate, relevant, and useful responses.
 It is crucial for effectively interacting with AI, as well-crafted prompts can lead to better outcomes in terms of the quality and relevance of the AI's output.